isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-on-the-trail-of-francis-p-ng-author-of-fmsr.md

 <div style="background-color: white;">On 14 September 1931, in a letter addressed from 700 Serangoon Road (presumably his residence), Teo Poh Leng posted four poems to American poet Harriet Monroe for publication in <i>Poetry: The Magazine of Verse. </i>Unfortunately, his submissions were not accepted. <i>Courtesy of the Special Collections Research Center, University of Chicago Library. </i></div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/francispng/Life_and_Letters.jpg)
-<div style="background-color: white;">4.
-Section VII of <i>F.M.S.R.</i> retitled as "The Song of the Night Express" by Teo Poh Leng, was published in the 1937 spring issue of <i>Life and Letters To-day</i>, a British literary magazine. <i>Life and To-day</i>.
+<div style="background-color: white;">Section VII of <i>F.M.S.R.</i> retitled as "The Song of the Night Express" by Teo Poh Leng, was published in the 1937 spring issue of <i>Life and Letters To-day</i>, a British literary magazine. <i>Life and To-day</i>.
 (Vol. 16, No. 7)</div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/francispng/rafflesCollege.jpg)
-<div style="background-color: white;">5.
-Oei Tiong Ham Hall at Rattles College, Bukit Timah Road, in 1938.
+<div style="background-color: white;">Oei Tiong Ham Hall at Rattles College, Bukit Timah Road, in 1938.
 Teo Poh Leng was a student at Raffles College from 1931 to 1934, where he trained to be a teacher. <i>Courtesy of National Archives of Singapore. </i></div>

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/francispng/TeoRCPhoto1934.jpg)
-<div style="background-color: white;">6.
-A faded graduation photograph of the Raffles College batch of students in 1934.
+<div style="background-color: white;">A faded graduation photograph of the Raffles College batch of students in 1934.
 One of the students in this photo is Teo Poh Leng, but he remains unidentified as the author of this article has not been able track down anyone who can recognise him.
 Paul Abisheganaden is the eighth from the right in the middle row. <i>Raffles College Union Magazine (1934 July).
 (Vol. 4, No. 10), insert between pp. 42 and 42.
 Courtesy of NUS Central Library. </i> </div>

 #### **Disappearance During The Japanese Occupation**

-The publication of "The Spider" in 1941 is the last evidence of Teo’s life that have been able to locate.
+The publication of "The Spider" in 1941 is the last evidence of Teo’s life that I have been able to locate.
 His name does not appear in any later records and all leads from this point on have proved fruitless. <i>The Register of Graduates</i> (1963) reports Teo's whereabouts as "missing".[^41] The fact that Wee Kwee Hai, a schoolmate of his whose whereabouts is likewise listed as missing but who was later found to be killed during the Japanese Occupation, suggests that Teo may have met a similar fate – or possibly escaped Singapore.
 After all, as a member of the Straits Chinese British Association (now known as the Peranakan Association Singapore) and a pro-British school teacher having received an English education, he would have been a likely target of invading Japanese forces. [^42]

 If so, how and when exactly did he perish during the Japanese Occupation?
 Was he massacred as part of the Sook Ching purge?
 Or did he share the same fate as Seow Poh Leng, his older colleague at the Straits Chinese British Association who died on a ship when it was bombed?[^43] Or did Teo survive the tumultuous year of 1942 only to end up either in Bahau, a newly created settlement for Eurasians and Chinese Catholics (where many perished from disease and malnutrition) or in Endau, a settlement for the Chinese led by Lim Boon Keng, a founding member of the Straits Chinese British Association?